thatperplextion/PeerFusion/README.md

 # 🎓 PeerFusion

-**PeerFusion** is a comprehensive academic collaboration platform designed to connect students, researchers, and academics for meaningful project partnerships and knowledge exchange.
+A modern platform connecting students and researchers for academic collaboration, project partnerships, and knowledge sharing.

 ## ✨ Features